Close

 The Pumphandle Bar at LSHTM.
 Photo by Yi-shin Shen

-Coming to Term 2 and Term 3, everyone was slowly trying to get on hold of their summer project.
-I am beyond grateful to have Clare Chandler, who is the principal investigator of Antimicrobials in Society (AMIS), to supervise my summer project.
-It was a very reflecting and invigorating experience to sit through and discuss back and forth with Clare throughout the summer.
-August 2023 was a long, difficult month of toil, but I am also full of gratitude to have been surrounded by supportive friends and faculties.
-This year in LSHTM has taught me a lot about public health, social sciences, myself, friendship, starting a project from ground zero and living in London.
+Coming to Term 2 and Term 3, everyone was slowly trying to get started on their summer project.
+I am beyond grateful to have had Clare Chandler, who is the principal investigator of Antimicrobials in Society (AMIS) programme at LSHTM, to supervise my summer project.
+It was a very reflective and invigorating experience to sit through and discuss back and forth with Clare throughout the summer.
+August 2023 was a long, difficult month of toil, but I am also full of gratitude to have been surrounded by supportive friends and academic faculty.
+This year at LSHTM has taught me a lot about public health, social sciences, myself, friendship, starting a project from ground zero, and living in London.

 Yi-shin (standing) does a presentation during the AMR Centre student showcase.